Represents how many bytes we can read from an address with one load

-Called after a library is added that the current plugin references optionally.
+Called after a library is added.
 A library is either a plugin name or extension name, as exposed via its include file.

-Called right before a library is removed that the current plugin references optionally.
+Called right before a library is removed.
 A library is either a plugin name or extension name, as exposed via its include file.

 Called right before a map ends.